 Device Activation Methods

-- 1.Manually create a device using Blynk.Console for initial prototyping
+- 1.Manually create a device using Blynk.Console for initial prototyping (works for any hardware)

 - 3.Use Static Tokens for cellular, Ethernet, and other non-WiFi connection methods